emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

         :c:func:`mps_commit` must only be called according to the :term:`allocation point protocol`.

+        :c:func:`mps_commit` is implemented as a macro for speed.
+It may evaluate its arguments multiple times.

 .. c:function:: void mps_free(mps_pool_t pool, mps_addr_t addr, size_t size)